 The museum is open

-MOST Sunday afternoons from 1pm until 4 pm (depending upon volunteers)
+MOST Saturdays from 10am until 2 pm (depending upon volunteers)

 and long week ends in June and October.
 We welcome inquiries from groups,